High-Potent Aseptic Production

 Identifying risks in the process of high-potent drug production requires a comprehensive assessment of the entire manufacturing process.
 The steps and considerations for identifying and managing risks in high-potent drug production include:

-- Rank and assess the risks: Utilize the information collected from the above exercises to rank and assess the identified risks.
+Utilize the information collected from the above exercises to rank and assess the identified risks.
 Consider factors such as the severity of the hazard, the likelihood of exposure and the potential consequences.
-This step will help prioritize and focus on managing the most significant risks first.

 By following these steps and considerations, pharmaceutical companies can effectively identify and manage risks associated with high-potent drug production, ensuring the safety of personnel and maintaining the quality of the final products.